KansasCityWomeninTechnology/cocktails-worksheets/docs/portfolios/1-html/README.md

 Add an "About" page and a "Contact" page, at the very least, and if you want, add another page or two.

 Don't forget to commit your changes to your repo!

-Once you've got your site set up the way you like it, post the link to your repo in the  **#codingandcocktails** channel on [Slack](http://kcwit.slack.com/) to let us see what you can do.